QuestPDF/QuestPDF-Documentation/docs/api-reference/text.md

 ## Custom paragraph spacing

-It is possible to specify additional spacing between paragraphs - blocks of text in different lines.
+It is possible to specify additional spacing between paragraphs (blocks of text in different lines).

 ```csharp
 .Text(text =>